 In addition, I conduct research in political methodology, with a focus on the external validity of causally identified relationships.
 This includes joint work with Jennifer M. Larson (published in the American Political Science Review) analyzing the external validity of using online social network data to test theories about the offline world.
 Additional research with Rajeev Dehejia, Cristian Pop-Eleches, and Cyrus Samii (published in The Journal of Labor Economics) demonstrates a method for recovering internally valid estimates from one context by using data from another.

-I am prepared to teach courses at the graduate and undergraduate levels in American politics, International Political Economy, and political methodology.
+I am prepared to teach courses at the graduate and undergraduate levels in American politics, International Political Economy, and quantitative methods.